joshuacook/Eloranta_Lab/FiniteDifferences/README.md

 ### Issues with computational representations

 1. Can't have a function f: REALS to REALS.
-Can't have an continuous function.
+Can't have a continuous function.
 Computers require discrete representation.
-1. What does it mean h goes to 0?
+1. What does it mean `h` goes to `0`?

 ##  Discrete Representation of Functions
 We will use `numpy` and it's build-in array functionality to represent functions as vectors.